-Figure 18: Children in households with income below poverty level, 2005-2009, NUI service area
+Figure 18: Children in households with income below poverty level, 2005-2009, Hunter service area

 Poverty can impact many aspects of a child's health and well-being.
 Children in poverty have lower academic achievement and higher rates of high-school dropout, accidents, injuries and food insecurity compared with their more affluent peers.
-Additionally, living in poverty as a child can affect health throughout a person's lifespan-15 In this service area, 34.2% of Al/AN children under age six live in households below poverty level compared with 18.6% of children in the general population.
-Among children 6-17 years of age in this service area, 11.4% of Al/ANs live in households below poverty level compared with 13.9% of children 6-17 years in the general population.
+Additionally, living in poverty as a child can affect health throughout a person's lifespan.
+In this service area, 38.8% of Al/AN children under age six live in households below the poverty level compared with 21.1% of children in the general population.
+Among children 6-17 years of age in this service area, 26.1% of Al/ANs and 15.0% of the general population live in households below the poverty level.